 People who haven't worked in the hospitality industry don't realize how much work it takes to keep a venue open.
 Even though there are small teams of staff members trained to cover every work station and role, managers have to monitor each process while ensuring that every customer is happy.
 They also have to worry about the bills and payroll, so it's a position with a ton of responsibility.

-In a post-COVID world, it's essential to consider how management can make their hospitality venues a better place for staff members and customers.
+It is essential to consider how management can make their hospitality venues a better place for staff members and customers ongoing.
 That may mean re-strategizing daily routines and key management focus points.

-Read on to discover six things highly effective managers do, and why they're more important in a post-COVID world.
+Read on to discover six things highly effective managers do.
 Management can work effectively with their teams and take care of customers while ensuring future success in a world with a new definition of normal.

 1. They work with their staff, not above them